elotroalex/record/_chapters/02-pencil.md

 $ git push origin master
 ~~~

+If you ever want to revisit the work at this stage, you can always visit or revert to commit number <a href="https://github.com/elotroalex/project-x/commit/3c2b9f0b4f8092eb3e3f62ef5fa58ab71206031f" style="overflow-wrap: break-word; word-wrap: break-word;">3c2b9f0b4f8092eb3e3f62ef5fa58ab71206031f</a>.[^b2] The size of that alphanumerical hash makes me feel no less small than a Big Bang of Data or a concrete lotus flower visible from an airplane, and yet I persist in these granular versions with the same dignity as Marquez' insignificant *coronel* and his rooster.
+The ruin of versions haunts the textual critic, what has been erased or added, all crumbling under eternal sunshine; and yet we persist, not because we may find meaning in them—we could find meaning on a crushed Skittle on Broadway—but because we may find the rarer cousin, significance.
+The corollary lie, of course, is that you are seeing all past versions of this work on Github.

+The three git commands above—`add`, `commit` and `push`—can help me ilustrate, and introduce the theme of temporality and significance in the making public of texts—the event of it all.

+[explain the three stages]
 ...

-The ruin of versions haunts the textual critic, what has been erased or added, all crumbling under eternal sunshine.
+[transition to temporality and the private/public/access conundrum]
+...
+[transition to speculative stages and temporality]
+...
+[deformance]
+...
+[speculative stages of chiens]

+Johnston, John.
+“Discourse as Event: Foucault, Writing, and Literature.”
+MLN 105.4 (1990): 800–818.
+JSTOR.
+Web.